 • Any other relevant matters

-How to Notify the OPC
+How Do You Notify the OPC of a Privacy Breach?

 If you suffer a notifiable privacy breach, you must notify the New Zealand Office of the Privacy Commissioner (OPC) "as soon as practicable" after you become aware of the breach.
 You can use the OPC's "NotifyUs" page for this.